SUPPORTING SMALL BUSINESSES

 The CARES Act creates a refundable payroll tax credit for businesses, large and small, that retain their employees during the COVID-19 crisis.
 Employers are eligible if they have been fully or partially suspended as a result of a government order, or they experience a 50% reduction in quarterly receipts as a result of the crisis.
 For employers with 100 or fewer full-time employees, they may claim a credit for wages paid to all of their employees, up to $10,000 a person.
 For employers with more than 100 employees, they may claim a credit for those employees who are furloughed or face reduced hours as a result of the employer’s closure or economic hardship.
 The Department of the Treasury is authorized to advance payment of the employee retention tax credit.
 This tax credit is not available if the employer receives loan forgiveness for an SBA paycheck protection loan.

 The CARES Act allows employers to delay paying the employer-portion of payroll taxes through the end of 2020.
 The deferred amount is due in two installments—50% is due before December 31, 2021, and the other 50% is due before December 31, 2022.
-Deferral is not available if the employer receives loan forgiveness for an SBA paycheck protection loan.
+Due to the Paycheck Protection Program Flexibility Act,deferral is now available even if the employer receives loan forgiveness for an SBA paycheck protection loan.

 The CARES Act allows the Treasury to send advance payments of tax credits available to employers that are required to provide up to 12 weeks of coronavirus-related paid leave to their employees.